aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/90 Challenge 2d.md

 ![](images/pandajoy.jpg)

-We like to use the Joystick as an encoder of the Panda's actual location.
-Just like before a potentiometer value encode a particular LED brightness level, now the potentiometer value will encode a particular Panda location.
+We would like to use the Joystick as an encoder of the Panda's actual location.

+Just as before a potentiometer value encoded a particular LED brightness level, now the potentiometer value will encode a particular Panda location.

-There are other ways to make a joystick, which we can look at later...
+There are other ways to make a joystick behave, which we can look at later...

 But, first you need to figure out what is Panda's X-Axis range of values...
 You can move it around the screen and look at its X values, or you can change the X to extreme values and see where they are capped.